 Reasonable prices, a relaxed atmosphere, and hefty portions make it a must-visit eatery for hungry travelers on a budget.

-For those who are tired of more mundane attractions like history museums and public parks, the Castle Rock Adventure Park may just be the perfect place to spend a few exhilarating hours.
+For those who are tired of more mundane attractions like history museums and public parks, the Edge may just be the perfect place to spend a few exhilarating hours.

 Featuring ten zip lines that tower over the ground below, it’s common for daring zippers to reach highway-like speeds on their descents.